- Nuclear fusion is the process of combining two light atomic nuclei to form a single heavier nuclei

 Others think we could have a functioning fusion reactor by as early as 2035.
 And yet others still believe fusion is a pipe dream that won’t ever be realised (the old joke goes that fusion ‘will always be 30 years away’).

-Another experiment started in the UK, where researchers began an attempt to generate more heat than the centre of the sun.
+We’ve come close in recent years though.
+An experiment started in the UK, where researchers began an attempt to generate more heat than the centre of the sun.
 In February 2022, it was reported that they’d made a major breakthrough, achieving the highest output of any previous fusion reaction.

 The power generated was only enough to boil around 60 kettles, but the experiment validated a design used for an upcoming fusion reactor in France, which is expected to be ready for testing in 2025.

-Right now, there are around 50 countries working on nuclear fusion.
+There are around 50 countries working on nuclear fusion.
 This includes many countries you’d expect, such as China, the USA, Russia, the UK, and Japan.

 Other countries, like Thailand and Canada, are also conducting research into nuclear fusion.